 The Safety Alert Symbol means ATTENTION!
 BECOME ALERT!
 YOUR SAFETY IS INVOLVED!
-Marking Failure to follow WARNING instructions could result in severe injury motorcycle operator, a bystander, or a person inspecting or repairing cycle.
+Failure to follow WARNING instructions could result in severe injury or death to the motorcycle operator, a bystander, or a person inspecting or repairing the motor-cycle.
 CAUTION: A CAUTION indicates special precautions that must be taken to avoid damage to the motorcycle.
 NOTE: A NOTE provides key information to make procedures easier or clearer.